ciju/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Right of way	  		| Right of way  			 				|
 | Slippery Road			| Pedestrian      							|

+Accuracy on these data is low, compared to the test data.
+The images do go through the same preprocessing.
+The issue seems to be that there is not enough preprocessing in terms of transforms on the image.
+Ex, rotate the images a little.
+Crop out/in a little.
+I would guess that it would do better with more data (both by preprocessing and more real data)

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)